 All colors are specified as a base zero index into CPAL (5.7.12) palette entries.
 A font can define alternate palettes in its CPAL table; it is up to the application to determine which palette is used.
 A palette entry index value of 0xFFFF is a special case indicating that the text foreground color (defined by the application) should be used, and shall not be treated as an actual index into the CPAL ColorRecord array.

 The CPAL color data includes alpha information, as well as RGB values.
 In the COLR version 0 formats, a color reference is made in a LayerRecord as a palette entry index alone.
 In the formats added for COLR version 1, color references include a palette entry index and a separate alpha value within the COLR structure for a solid color fill or gradient color stop (described below).
 Separation of alpha from palette entries in version 1 allows use of transparency in a color glyph definition independent of the choice of palette.
 The alpha value in the COLR structure is multiplied into the alpha value given in the CPAL color entry.

-Two color index record formats are defined: ColorIndex, and VarColorIndex.
-The latter can be used in variable fonts to make the alpha value variable.
+If the palette entry index is 0xFFFF, the alpha value in the COLR structure is multiplied into the alpha value of the text foreground color.

 In version 1, a solid color fill is specified using a PaintVarSolid or PaintSolid table, with or without variation support, respectively.
 See 5.7.11.2.6.2 for format details.

 See 5.7.11.1.3 for details on how fills are applied to a shape.